-- The Company has achieved growth since the ecommerce business commenced with highlights including: - As at October 2020, there are 8,129 MonkeyKing Active Members (meaning, people that have registered and activated their MonkeyKing account), there are 5 suppliers, and 15,143 transactions have been completed on the MonkeyKing platform. - During the 2020 financial year, the number of daily active users has ranged from 700-1000 and the member retention rate has remained at approximately 94%.
-The Company's experience with new members has shown that approximately 48% of new members will make a transaction on the MonkeyKing platform after creating an account. - Started BulkBuy business in April 2019 and launched on 1 June 2019. - Acquired Franks Haus, a China based Airbnb style company. - Haodex Group reported FY2020 Revenue of \$2.25 million, 6% of which was generated from the sale of goods through MonkeyKing and 94% of which was generated from the provision of software services. - Haodex also reported for FY2020 an EBITDA of \$1.05 million and NPAT of \$287,129 though as noted prospective investors should not place any reliance upon historical revenues. - A retail marketplace that provides merchants easy access to daigou sales channels partnered with streamlined logistics. - First stage roll out of omni-channel product suite has been completed, including MonkeyKing and BulkBuy businesses; - Established Chinese distribution businesses can access a growing network to sell their products - E-commerce solution suppliers have access to native hosting and shopping cart functionality - Industry leading security and hosting includes SSL certification and constant security patches - Retail distributor program which enables retail distributors to provide discounts for repeat business and has established membership tiers.
+- The Company has achieved growth since the ecommerce business commenced with highlights including; - O As at June 2021, there are 893,886 MonkeyKing Active Members (meaning, people that have registered and activated their MonkeyKing account), there are 5 suppliers, and 22,366 transactions have been completed on the MonkeyKing platform. - During the 2020 financial year, the number of daily active users ranged from 700-1000 and the member retention rate remained at approximately 94%.
+Currently MonkeyKing caters for between 800-2,000 daily active users.
+The Company's experience with new members has shown that approximately 2.5% of new members will make a transaction on the MonkeyKing platform after creating an account. - Started BulkBuy business in April 2019 and launched on 1 June 2019. - O Acquired Franks Haus, a China based Airbnb style company. - Haodex Group reported FY2020 Revenue of \$2.25 million, 6% of which was generated from the sale of goods through MonkeyKing and 94% of which was generated from the provision of software services.
+For the reviewed HY 2021 Revenue was \$642,395, 78% of which was generated from the provision of software services. - Haodex also reported for FY2020 an EBITDA of \$1.05 million and NPAT of \$287,129.
+For HY2021, the Company reported EBITDA of \$122,526 and NPAT of \$(263,313).
+As noted prospective investors should not place any reliance upon historical revenues. - A retail marketplace that provides merchants easy access to daigou sales channels partnered with streamlined logistics. - First stage roll out of omni-channel product suite has been completed, including MonkeyKing and BulkBuy businesses;

+- 0 Established Chinese distribution businesses can access a growing network to sell their products - E-commerce solution suppliers have access to native hosting and shopping cart functionality - Industry leading security and hosting includes SSL certification and constant security patches - Retail distributor program which enables retail distributors to provide discounts for repeat business and has established membership tiers.